 - Nil Rated – any supply with 0% GST, such as bread, salt, books, newspapers, etc.

-- Zero-rated – Any export of goods or services from India and any supplies to a special economic zone (SEZ) shall be zero-rated.
+- Zero-rate – Any export of goods or services from India and any supplies to a special economic zone (SEZ) shall be zero-rate.

 - Exempt – supplies where GST is not applicable

-- Non-GST: These are supplies where taxes are not covered by GST law but are taxable under another law, such as electricity, alcohol, and gasoline, which are not covered by GST but are taxed under an earlier tax system.
+- Non-GST: These are supplies where taxes are not cover by GST law but are taxable under another law, such as electricity, alcohol, and gasoline, which are not cover by GST but are tax under an earlier tax system.

 Any qualifying supplier can register for GST by accessing the GST Portal.
 Afterward, go to the menu and pick the ‘Administration’ tab.
 Later, go to Registration, pick the ‘New Registration’ link, and fill out the necessary information.
 It may take up to six days to receive your identification number.

-The GST Identification Number (GSTIN) is a unique number assigned to each provider based on the state in which they have registered for GST.
-It has 15 numbers and is assigned if a PAN card is available.
+The GST Identification Number (GSTIN) is a unique number assign to each provider based on the state in which they have registered for GST.
+It has 15 numbers and is assign if a PAN card is available.

 The supplier is qualified for GST Return after successfully registering.
 The record includes all of the provider transaction information about the buy and supply.
 All businesses must file returns twice a month, as well as an annual return.